penge/digits/README.md

 Which numbers (`.hundreds`, `.tens`, and so on) you'd like to display, it's up to you.
 They all are optional.
 The `.stopwatch` and `.buttons` classes are optional as well.
 And `button` elements don't have to be buttons either.

 As you can see, stopwatch has a `data-delay` attribute.
-It is used the set the update speed.
+It is used to set the update speed.
 By default it is 1000.
 That corresponds to updates every 1 second.

 That's all there is to it!
 Enjoy & share!